wclr/purs-node/README.md

 > Runs purescript output without hassle.

 *NB!
 This tool doesn't compile your purs sources.
-It is just a simple wrapper around node/[`node-dev`](https://github.com/fgnass/node-dev) to run compiled output in dev mode.*
+It is just a simple wrapper around node/[`node-dev`](https://github.com/fgnass/node-dev) to run compiled output in dev mode.
+It works like [spago run](https://github.com/purescript/spago) but without compilation.*

 ## install